Siva Kaneswaran

 Siva Michael Kaneswaran (born 16 November 1988) is an Irish singer best known for being a member of the boy band The Wanted.

 Early life

-Kaneswaran grew up in Corduff Blanchardstown, Dublin with a Singaporean father of Eelam Tamil descent and an Irish mother.
+Kaneswaran grew up in Corduff Blanchardstown, Dublin with a Singaporean father of Sri Lankan Tamil descent and an Irish mother.
 He has a twin brother, Kumar, and six other siblings.
 Kaneswaran started modelling at 16 and appeared in various ads and landed a contract with Storm Model Management.
 Kaneswaran took part in Rock Rivals, televised in eight episodes between 17 March and 23 April 2008.
 Kaneswaran and his twin brother starred in the roles of Carson Coombs and Caleb Coombs, respectively.
 The brothers also appeared briefly in one episode of Uncle Max.
 The episode "Uncle Max Plays Tennis" aired on 11 July 2008.
 Kaneswaran was spotted through his modelling campaigns and subsequently recruited for the band.
 He is the younger brother of former Dove member and former Popstars: The Rivals contestant Hazel Kaneswaran.